Treat Acne Through Diet: The Gut-Skin Connection

 This enzyme is critical for converting omega-6 in the body, to a substance called GLA (gamma-linolenic acid) in the skin.
 As a result, acne sufferers are also deficient in GLA - worsening inflammation associated with the condition.

-Our product Botanical Beauty Elixir is high in GLA and takes the guesswork out of skin care.
+Our product Botanical Recovery Serum is high in GLA and takes the guesswork out of skin care.